 Myth 8: Equity release isn’t a safe way to borrow money

-Provided you use an equity release provider that’s a member of trade body the Equity Release Council, you benefit from a number of safeguards, such as a ‘no negative equity’ guarantee, so you’ll never owe more than the value of your home.
+Provided you use an equity release provider that’s a member of trade body the Equity Release Council, you benefit from a number of safeguards, such as the previously mentioned ‘no negative equity’ guarantee, so you’ll never owe more than the value of your home.
 The Council’s code also includes a cap on interest rates that can be charged for lifetime mortgages, and a rule stating that you can’t be forced to leave your home by the provider.
 Read more in our article Is equity release safe?

-Get equity release advice
+Get expert equity release advice

 Myth 9: I won’t be able to make repayments